HugoBlox/theme-academic-cv/content/en/details/index.md

 All locations, times and dates are subject to sudden change without prior notice from APAZAF, should the necessity arise.
 All information regarding such changes will be published on the GBPN's [website](/post) as soon as possible.

 #### Privacy
-By subscribing and/or partecipating to the GBPN you implicitly accept that your personal data (Name, Surname, phone number, email) is stored by APAZAF with the only purpose of organising future snowball fights.
+By subscribing and/or participating to the GBPN you implicitly accept that your personal data (Name, Surname, phone number, email) is stored by APAZAF with the only purpose of organising future snowball fights.
 Additionally, during the GBPN photos and videos will be taken by both APAZAF and third parties.
 APAZAF may use these photos/videos on their website and in various channels where APAZAF disseminates information about their activities.

 If you want at any time to withdraw from this consent, please [contact us](/contact).
 Note: this will not apply to material already published.
 APAZAF cannot control already published material or recall them.